Hartley and others v King Edward VI College Posted In: Case Law

 Legal BodyUk Supreme Court (UKSC)

-Type of Claim / JurisdictionContracts of Employment, Collective and Trade Union Issues, Pay and Conditions of Employment
+Type of Claim / JurisdictionContracts of Employment, Collective and Trade Union Issues, Pay

 The appellants participated in strike action for one full day in November 2011.
 As a result, the respondent withheld part of their salary.
 Their contracts of employment incorporated terms relating to working time from a collective agreement known as the Red Book.
 The appellants argued the formula used to calculate the deduction was inaccurate, stating the correct calculation was 1/365 of their annual pay as opposed to 1/260.

 The Red Book stipulates that teachers will be required to work up to 195 days a year of ‘directed time’.
-This includes teaching and other duties as specified in their
+This includes teaching and other duties as specified in their contract of employment.
+In addition to directed time, a teacher is required to work an unspecified

 Already a subscriber?